aroberge/reeborg/trunk/docs/begin_py_en/_build/html/_sources/france.txt

     Reeborg's world uses Brython to translate Python 3 code into Javascript that can then be executed in the browser.
-While Python 3 allows you to have variable names that contain non-English letters, such as é, Brython does not recognizes these characters.
+While Python 3 allows you to have variable names that contain non-English letters, such as ëêé, Brython does not recognizes these characters.

 For now, limit yourselves with names that start with a letter and